IBM-EPBL/IBM-Project-34791-1660276657/Project Development Phase/Sprint 2/Readme.md

 3. As a developer, built the model in IBM Cloud.
 4. As a developer, integrated the developed system with the IBM Cloud.

-Description:
+Description:<br>
-app.py - Implementation of project done in Local Server.
+app.py - Implementation of project done in Local Server. <br>
 IBMapp.py - Implementation of project done by integrating IBM Cloud.

 Project Structure: <br>